SickanEkman/billboard_project_2/README.md

 ## Running the program

-You start by instantiating your Project object.
-Decide what time span you want to look at songs from Billboard for, what specific chart you are interested in, and how many songs you want from each year.
+Instantiate your *Project* object.
+Specify a time span to look at songs from Billboard for, what specific chart you want, and how many songs you want from each year.
 The program will provide a semi-random summer month for each year during your selected time span.

 ### Features